polyfony-inc/polyfony/README.md

 ```

 *Default configurations files with ready-to-go settings are put in place by composer during installation*

+You will need to modify your `/etc/hosts` file to point `project.company.tld.test` to `127.0.0.1` or modify your local DNS server.

 ###### To retrieve configurations values (from the merged configurations files)
 ```php